Model Town incident: Perpetrators to face punishment, says Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan on Thursday telephoned Pakistan Awami Tehreek (PAT) supremo Dr Tahirul Qadri after the Lahore High Court (LHC) rejected the pleas calling for summoning of ex-PM Nawaz Sharif and Mian Shahbaz Sharif in connection with the Model Town case.
+ISLAMABAD: Prime Minister Imran Khan telephoned Thursday Pakistan Awami Tehreek (PAT) supremo Dr Tahirul Qadri after the Lahore High Court (LHC) rejected pleas, calling for summoning of ex-PM Nawaz Sharif and Mian Shahbaz Sharif in connection with the Model Town case.

-The prime minister made it clear to the PAT leader that there would be no compromise on equal application of law and those responsible for the bloodshed of innocent people (in Model Town) could not be allowed to escape the justice system.
+Prime minister made it clear to PAT leader that there would be no compromise on the equal application of the law and those responsible for the bloodshed of innocent people (in Model Town) could not be allowed to escape the justice system.
 He also told Dr Qadri that the provision of speedy justice without discrimination was one of the top priorities of the PTI government.
 He vowed that those responsible for the Model Town incident would be produced before the court.

-ISLAMABAD: Prime Minister Imran Khan on Thursday telephoned Pakistan Awami Tehreek (PAT) supremo Dr Tahirul Qadri after the Lahore High Court (LHC) rejected the pleas calling for summoning of ex-PM Nawaz Sharif and Mian Shahbaz Sharif in connection with the Model Town case.
+ISLAMABAD: Prime Minister Imran Khan telephoned Thursday Pakistan Awami Tehreek (PAT) supremo Dr Tahirul Qadri after the Lahore High Court (LHC) rejected pleas, calling for summoning of ex-PM Nawaz Sharif and Mian Shahbaz Sharif in connection with the Model Town case.

-The prime minister made it clear to the PAT leader that there would be no compromise on equal application of law and those responsible for the bloodshed of innocent people (in Model Town) could not be allowed to escape the justice system.
+Prime minister made it clear to PAT leader that there would be no compromise on the equal application of the law and those responsible for the bloodshed of innocent people (in Model Town) could not be allowed to escape the justice system.
 He also told Dr Qadri that the provision of speedy justice without discrimination was one of the top priorities of the PTI government.
 He vowed that those responsible for the Model Town incident would be produced before the court.

 Comments